mailsac/mailsac-examples/about/introduction.rst

 Introduction
 ============
-Until now, interacting with email was limitted to using desktop or web based clients.
+Until now, interacting with email was limited to using desktop or web based clients.
 Mailsac allows you to interact with your email via REST API, webhooks and websockets.
 How easy is it?
 Easy.